Travelport-xx/travelport-uapi-tutorial/lesson3.md

 ```

-This is a bit more "real" than the idealized output shown before that included just the itineraries.
-A couple of things that the reader be interested in:  The `RCH` provider is the rail provider and two of its suppliers (Benelux and Deutsche Bahn) have no train service in the United Kingdom so we get the warnings from "RCH[BN]" and "RCH[DB]".
-These two providers are listed in the output as having 0 air and 0 rail results.
+This is a bit more "real" than the idealized output shown at the beginning of this lesson that included just the itineraries.
+A couple of things that the reader be interested in:  The `RCH` provider is the rail provider and two of its suppliers (Benelux and Deutsche Bahn) have no train service in the United Kingdom, so we get the warnings from "RCH[BN]" and "RCH[DB]" when doing a Glasgow to London search.
+These two providers are also shown in the output as having 0 air and 0 rail results.

 ### End Of Unit 1